French Property Ownership Options

 - Two thirds majority needed to sell

-- Best used in conjuction with marriage contract
+- Best used in conjunction with marriage contract

 - Not suitable for unmarried couples